keverw/appserv/README.md

 ##to redownload packages(if needed) use:##

+This comes with the packages already to ensure that it will work out of the box.
+But if you really want to reinstall/download use:

 `npm install express
 npm install ejs`

-but this comes up the packages required already.

 ##Static file server##